Skip to content

 Direction string Yes Data flow direction.
 Valid values: Import, Export

-ProjectToMetaverse switch No $false When set, import rules will project new metaverse objects.
+ProjectToMetaverse switch No $false When set, import rules will project new Metaverse Objects.
 Only applicable when Direction is Import.

-ProvisionToConnectedSystem switch No $false When set, export rules will provision new connected system objects.
+ProvisionToConnectedSystem switch No $false When set, export rules will provision new Connected System Objects.
 Only applicable when Direction is Export.

-Enabled bool No $true Whether the synchronisation rule is active
+Enabled bool No $true Whether the Synchronisation Rule is active

-PassThru switch No $false Returns the created synchronisation rule object
+PassThru switch No $false Returns the created Synchronisation Rule object

 Output

-With -PassThru, returns the created synchronisation rule object.
+With -PassThru, returns the created Synchronisation Rule object.
 Without it, returns nothing.

 ShouldProcess impact level: Medium.